Link Search Menu Expand Document

 Databricks Unity Catalog serves as a centralized data governance platform for your data lakes.
 Through the Unity Catalog, you can search for and locate data assets across workspaces via a unified catalog.
 Leveraging the external tables feature within Unity Catalog, you can register a Delta Lake table exported from lakeFS and access it through the unified catalog.
 The subsequent step-by-step guide will lead you through the process of configuring a Lua hook that exports Delta Lake tables from lakeFS, and subsequently registers them in Unity Catalog.

-Currently, Unity Catalog export feature exclusively supports AWS S3 as the underlying storage solution.
+Currently, Unity Catalog export feature exclusively supports AWS S3 and Azure ADLS Gen2 as the underlying storage solution.
 It’s planned to support other cloud providers soon.

 Prerequisites